redtexts/texts/pannekoek_1913_roosevelt.md

 a class party, the combination of all the forces of bourgeois society in the struggle against Socialism and the beginning of the final struggle of Socialism for a new social order.

+[^fn-1]: America, it is better with thee than with our continent, the old, thou hast no ruined castles and no basaltic columns.